 4) Living life.
 The stories all deviate from here.

-So some of the good Self-Insert authors I've come across include: Darkpetal16, Silver Queen, Nanosilver, ElectraSev5n, and XER9AF.
+Some of the good Self-Insert authors I've come across include: Darkpetal16, Silver Queen, Nanosilver, ElectraSev5n, and XER9AF.
 They aren't the only good ones by any means, but they are among the best.

 Okay, I understand people having personal preferences on which fictional characters they want to see together.
 However, in my opinion, if a story is written well enough it doesn't matter what the pairing is so long as the romance itself is original and inspiring.
 Honestly, I don't care what the pairing is (barring any and all incest and pedophiliac relationships).
 As long as the romance is catching, I'll read the story.